Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Same image-deploy philosophy, but each pins you to a specific OS.

-NixOS is the most capable of the bunch in this niche. bty’s positioning is exactly the case NixOS does not cover: when the image is dictated by hardware vendor or upstream (Ubuntu+NVIDIA driver tree, FreeBSD, Windows). bty lets you deploy whatever someone else has already cooked.
+NixOS is the most capable in this niche. bty’s positioning is exactly the case NixOS does not cover: when the image is dictated by hardware vendor or upstream (Ubuntu+NVIDIA driver tree, FreeBSD, Windows). bty deploys whatever someone else has already built.

 Image creation - Packer, mkosi, debian-live, jkab¶

 Complementary, not competing.
-These build the cooked images that bty consumes. bty-media is itself in this category for its appliance images, but that is an internal concern; users mostly bring their own pre-built images for the targets they provision.
+These build the pre-built images bty consumes. bty-media is itself in this category for its boot media (the USB live ISO and the netboot live-env trio), but that is an internal concern; users mostly bring their own pre-built images.

 Manual flashers - dd, Etcher, Rufus, Ventoy¶

 Ventoy is the closest in spirit to bty’s USB live (carry images on a stick, boot from it).
 Critical difference: Ventoy boots OS installers from a stick; bty’s USB live carries bty plus images and flashes a target disk.
-Ventoy is “I want to install Linux on this laptop”; bty is “I want this disk to look exactly like my reference image, fast, with optional first-boot tuning.”
+Ventoy is “install Linux on this laptop”; bty is “make this disk look exactly like my reference image, fast”.

 What makes bty distinct¶